 Terms and conditions:

-- Entry is open to UK residents aged 18 and over, excluding anyone professionally associated with Hello Baby Blog or Jota Creations.
+- Entry is open to UK residents aged 18 and over, excluding anyone professionally associated with Hello Baby Blog or The Lowry Theatre.

-- The prize is non-transferable and there is no cash alternative.
+- The tickets cannot be transferred to another show if the prize winner is unable to make the week of the show and there is no cash alternative.

 - Entry is free and must be made by commenting on this blog post and filling in the Rafflecopter widget.
-Entrants can gain bonus entries by following Hello Baby on facebook, @hellobabyblog on Twitter, tweeting about the giveaway, following Jota Creations on facebook, @jotacreations on Twitter and then completing the Rafflecopter widget featured in this post.
+Entrants can gain bonus entries by visiting Hello Baby on facebook, following @hellobabyblog on Twitter, following @hellobabyblog on Instagram, following @hellobabyblog on Pinterest, tweeting about the giveaway, following @The_Lowry on Twitter, visiting TheLowrySalford on Facebook, following @The_Lowry on Instagram and then completing the Rafflecopter widget featured in this post.

 - Hello Baby Blog’s decision on all matters is final and binding on all entrants.
 No correspondence will be entered into.

 - By taking part in this competition you agree to be bound by the competition terms and conditions.

 - Hello Baby Blog reserves the right to disqualify any entrant and / or winner in its discretion and without any notice in accordance with these terms and conditions.

 - Once the winner has been selected at random using Rafflecopter, I will inform The Lowry Theatre of the winner’s name and they will be in touch to arrange collection of the tickets from the box office.